-- (A) In conformity with Civil Rule 5(E), pleadings, motions, applications and other filings may be filed with the Court by U.S. Mail by facsimile machine or email filing subject to the following conditions: - 1.
-Application of Rules and Orders: This Rule has been instituted solely for the convenience of those filing documents with the Court.
-The Court does not assume any new or additional responsibilities, obligations or liabilities by virtue of this Rule, except as expressly provided in this Rule.
-The sender assumes all responsibilities, obligations and liabilities for using this method of filing.
-This Rule pertains only to the method of filing and does not override, alter, amend, revoke or otherwise change any Local or Civil Rule respecting the requirements of any filings such as obtaining the consent of parties and counsel or obtaining signatures or the authorization to sign for opposing counsel.

-2. Filings Not Accepted:

-The following documents may NOT be filed by facsimile or email transmission:

-- Any filing commencing a proceeding for which the Court must collect an initial case deposit or a specific filing fee and/or for which the Court is required to effectuate service of summons; - b.
-Any document for which a party is obligated to pay costs to the Court. - c.
-Due to the confidentiality of the proceedings, pleadings, motions, applications or other filings in matters involving an adoption; - d.
-Any document that is considered confidential or sealed with the court, including but not limited to Expert Evaluations, Confidential Disclosure Form, Bank Certificates / Statements, or Authorization to Release Information; - e.
-To deposit a will or to file a will or trust; to deposit for safekeeping an instrument or power of attorney nominating a guardian; - f.
-To tender a surety bond; - g.
-Any waivers, consents, or documents signed by persons other than the attorney of record, fiduciary, applicant, petitioner or complainant; - h.
-Any affidavits or certified, exemplified, or authenticated copies of documents; - i.
-Applications for Certificate of Transfer of Real Estate; - i.
-Any account; - k.
-To make any filing for which a filing by mail is prohibited under RC §2109.021;

-3. Filings Accepted:
+- (A) In conformity with Civil Rule 5(E), pleadings, motions, applications, and other filings may be filed with the Court by U.S. Mail, facsimile machine, or email filing subject to the following conditions: - 1.
+Application of Rules and Orders This Rule has been instituted solely for the convenience of those filing documents with the Court.
+The Court does not assume any new or additional responsibilities, obligations, or liabilities by virtue of this Rule, except as expressly provided in this Rule.
+The sender assumes all responsibilities, obligations, and liabilities for using this method of filing.
+This Rule pertains only to the method of filing and does not override, alter, amend, revoke, or otherwise change any Local or Civil Rule respecting the requirements of any filings such as obtaining the consent of parties and counsel or obtaining signatures or the authorization to sign for opposing counsel. - 2.
+Filings Not Accepted: The following documents may NOT be filed by facsimile or email transmission: - Any filing commencing a proceeding for which the Court must collect an initial case deposit or a specific filing fee and / or for which the Court is required to effectuate service of summons; - b.
+Any document for which a party is obligated to pay costs to the Court; - c.
+Due to the confidentiality of the proceedings, pleadings, motions, applications, or other filings in matters involving an adoption; - d.
+Any document that is considered confidential or sealed with the Court, including but not limited to Expert Evaluations, Confidential Disclosure Forms, Bank Certificates/ Statements, or Authorizations to Release Information; - e.
+To deposit a will or to file a will or trust; - f.
+To deposit for safekeeping an instrument or power of attorney nominating a quardian; - g.
+To tender a surety bond; - h.
+Any waivers, consents, or documents signed by persons other than the attorney of record, fiduciary, applicant, petitioner, or complainant; - i.
+Any affidavits or certified, exemplified, or authenticated copies of documents; - j.
+Applications for Certificate of Transfer of Real Estate; - k.
+Any account; or - I. To make any filing for which a filing by mail is prohibited under R.C. § 2109.021. - 3.
+Filings Accepted: - a.

-a.
 Except as provided in these Rules, all pleadings, motions, applications, or other filings are permitted to be filed with the Court by facsimile or email.
-The Court is authorized to reject, or if filed, strike any document that does not meet the requirements of the Court.

-4. Facsimile Cover Page:
+The Court is authorized to reject, or if filed, strike any document that does not meet the requirements of the Court. - 4.
+Facsimile Cover Page: